silverveskilt/code-maps-public/README.md

 ## Quick Start

 ### 1. Run Codemaps container
-CodeMaps is a web interface with a dedicated local http server allowing the web interface to access files on your system.
+CodeMaps is a web interface with a dedicated local http server allowing it to access files on your system.

 ### 1.1 (Recommended) Allocate a directory to persist graph data outside the container
 ```bash